Ruthwell Cross: Runic inscription

 At each side of the vine-tracery runic inscriptions are carved.
 The runes were first described around 1600, and Reginald Bainbrigg of Appleby recorded the inscription for the Britannia of William Camden.
-Around 1832, the runes were recognized as different from the Scandinavian futhark (categorized as Anglo-Saxon runes) by Thorleif Repp, by reference to the Exeter Book.
+Around 1832, the runes were recognised as different from the Scandinavian futhark (categorized as Anglo-Saxon runes) by Thorleif Repp, by reference to the Exeter Book.

 His rendition referred to a place called the vale of Ashlafr, compensation for injury, a font and a monastery of Therfuse.

 John Mitchell Kemble in 1840 advanced a reading referring to Mary Magdalene.

 The better known Dream of the Rood interpretation is due to a revised reading of Kemble's in an 1842 article.

 The inscription along the top and left side is read as: